Jacksonville Attorneys Defend Clients After Traffic Tickets

 Our attorneys help drivers facing criminal charges for driving under the influence or driving with a suspended license.
 We represent both adults and minors in intoxication cases.
 Minors under 21 years of age face a six-month suspension for having even a small amount of alcohol on their breath.
 Anyone who refuses a breathalyzer test faces a license suspension of one year for a first offense and 18 months for a second offense.
 If you have been accused of a DUI or refusal to take a chemical test, it is essential that you get help from an experienced attorney at our firm right away.

 Speak to our traffic law attorneys before you make any decisions

-At the Law Firm of Robert Shafer & Associates, P.A., give our clients the information they need to decide whether to challenge a ticket and the legal assistance to put up a defense when they choose to.
+At the Law Firm of Shafer Law, P.A., give our clients the information they need to decide whether to challenge a ticket and the legal assistance to put up a defense when they choose to.
 In many cases, our clients find they are able to reduce their citation to a lower offense.
 Our Jacksonville law firm handles citations for every type of traffic violation, including those issued to drivers with Commercial Driving Licenses (CDLs).
 Call us now at 904-450-5872 or contact us online.